 The Dallas Region isn’t just competing—we’re dominating.

-• 37 corporate locations secured, including 14 headquarters—plus both Nasdaq and the New York Stock Exchange chose Dallas for regional presences
+• 37 corporate locations secured, including 14 headquarters — plus both Nasdaq and the New York Stock Exchange chose Dallas for regional presences

 • Led all Texas metros in economic development, powering the state to a historic 13th-consecutive Governor’s Cup

-• Launched AI Office Hours—a one-of-a-kind service offering free, personalized sessions connecting companies with AI experts to unlock a competitive advantage
+• Launched AI Office Hours — a one-of-a-kind service offering free, personalized sessions connecting companies with AI experts to unlock a competitive advantage

 • Dallas was named the #1 headquarters destination by site selection consultants for the second straight year

-The DRC was invited to join Gov, Abbott’s celebration of Texas’ record Governor’s Cup Victory.
+The DRC was invited to join Gov. Abbott’s celebration of Texas’ record Governor’s Cup Victory.

 Education, Talent & Workforce